Welcome to today's edition of the Rush 24-7 podcast.

 The Republicans didn't oppose her.

-Same thing with Briar.
+Same thing with Breyer.

-Uh we all know in point of fact that that's what the Democrats do.
+We all know in point of fact that that's what the Democrats do.

-We all know they go out and find pro-choice, pro-roe judges and nominate them and give them hand glove treatment, kid glove treatment during the hearings and so forth.
+We all know they go out and find pro-choice, pro-Roe judges and nominate them and give them hand glove treatment, kid glove treatment during the hearings and so forth.

-The problem with this is that the president, George W. Bush, has said he has no litmus test.
+The problem with this is, is that the president, George W. Bush, has said he has no litmus test.

 George Bush has not said the opposite of what Clinton has said.